Chip Taylor: Train Wreck Records

-Personal life
+Personal life and death

-By Taylor's own accounts, from 1980 through 1995 he was very successful at, but unhappily addicted to, gambling professionally on blackjack in New Jersey casinos and on horse races.
-He then returned to music, starting by singing to his dying mother, Barbara Voight.
+By Taylor's own accounts, from 1980 through 1995, he was very successful at, but unhappily addicted to, gambling professionally on blackjack in New Jersey casinos and on horse races.
+He returned to music, starting by singing to his dying mother, Barbara Voight.
 Taylor has said that the gambling addiction was hard on both himself and his family.
 He has written that, after having an epiphany, he changed his attitude and created the "Church of the Train Wreck" self-help program for himself and others.

-Taylor continues to live in New York City.
-He has been married to Joan Carole Frey since 1964, and they have children and grandchildren.
-(Joan and Chip were temporarily divorced for several years, starting in the 1990s.)
+Taylor continued to live in New York City.
+He was married to Joan Carole Frey from 1964, and they had children and grandchildren.
+Joan and Chip were temporarily divorced for several years, starting in the 1990s.
+She died in June 2025.

-Taylor is the younger brother of actor Jon Voight and geologist Barry Voight, and the paternal uncle of actress Angelina Jolie and former actor James Haven.
+Taylor received treatment for throat cancer in 2023.
+He died from cancer at a hospital in New York on March 23, 2026, two days after his 86th birthday.